 Planning fire statement

-All new buildings are required to achieve planning permission prior to the commencement of works on site.
-Furthermore, where located within the Greater London region all buildings are required to adhere to the London Plan requirements.
+All new buildings and some alterations are required to achieve planning permission.
+Additionally, where located within Greater London all buildings are required to adhere to the London Plan requirements.
 For those developments a fire safety report is required to be submitted with the planning application, which can take the form of a Fire Statement for larger developments or a Planning Fire Safety Strategy for smaller developments.

-In addition to the above, the “Building a Safer Future” report prepared by Dame Judith Hackitt proposed the introduction of the ‘Gateways.’
+In addition to the above, the “Building a Safer Future” report prepared by Dame Judith Hackitt proposed the introduction of the ‘Gateways’ higher risk residential buildings (referred to as relevant buildings).

-The primary purpose of the Gateways is to introduce an element of Governance into managing fire safety through the design, construction, and handover process.
+The primary purpose of the Gateways is to introduce an element of Governance into managing fire safety through the design, construction and handover stages.

-The first gateway (Gateway One) is before planning permission is granted, when fire safety issues which impact on planning should be considered, including emergency fire vehicle access to a building and whether there are adequate water supplies in the event of a fire.
+The first gateway (Gateway One) is the planning application stage, when fire safety issues which impact on building and surrounding areas should be considered, including emergency fire vehicle access to a building and whether there are adequate water supplies in the event of a fire.

-To aid the local planning authority in their decision as to whether to grant planning permission on taller residential developments (referred to as relevant buildings), the developer will be required to submit a Fire Statement setting out fire safety considerations specific to the development with their planning application.
+To aid the local planning authority in their decision as to whether to grant planning permission on relevant buildings, the developer will be required to submit a Fire Statement with their planning application, which sets out key fire safety considerations that are specific to the development.

 g9f9749f0b298f6c05cd7da118610680953d21b16c50aee7457ea1315f4ea2d539827eccf16e3d85d13aaa4ba58497a252e02f7cf7b955ac56503230089a193e0_1280-5889357.jpg